paulshorey/ps-nyc/docs/README.md

 # Paul's Web Development Notes
-1. **From a front-end perspective...** a repository of useful tips, tricks, shortcuts, and general knowledge about web application development.
+1. **From a front-end perspective, for a JavaScript tech stack...** a repository of useful tips, tricks, shortcuts, and general knowledge about web application development.
 I've been doing this for 10 years now, and have regularly found myself coming back to a set of technologies after 6 months or more, and forgetting their settings and gotchas.
 Maybe this will also help others.
-2. **This is an experiment.** I've been trying to find a decent solution for documenting small web projects.
+2. **This is an experiment, and a WIP...** I've been trying to find a decent solution for documenting small web projects.
 So far, this is a great success!
 Very easy to edit (markdown files), very easy to collaborate (same repository as the project), and very easy to convert to html (`npm run docs`).
 <br />

 **This website was auto-generated**